platformland/electric-book/book/text/funding.md

 While it may be outside the remit of a product manager or a Chief Digital Officer to create new government agencies, having an opinion about the characteristics of an organization that should operate each platform is not.

-## 7. Allow for multi-tenancy and self hosting
+## 7. Allow for multi-tenancy and self-hosting

-Platforms that are developed as open-source have the advantage of having the option of both 'software as a service' (multi-tendency) and self-hosting.
+Platforms that are developed as open-source have the advantage of having the option of both 'software as a service' (multi-tenancy) and self-hosting.
 While there is often little reason for two different governments agencies to use separate instances of a platform, there may be legitimate reasons (for example, when different tiers of government within a federal system need to keep data separate)

 [^1]:   Interview, Dr Adam Connors, Senior Google Engineering Manager

 [^2]:   Bryan Glick, “GDS is ‘sidelined’ and government as a platform ‘is dead’, says Francis Maude”, Computer Weekly, 14th September 2017, [https://www.computerweekly.com/news/450426316/GDS-is-being-sidelined-and-government-as-a-platform-is-dead-says-Francis-Maude](#)

-[^3]:   Goods and Services Tax Network, “About Us”, https://www.gstn.org/about-us/
+[^3]:   Goods and Services Tax Network, “About Us”, [https://www.gstn.org/about-us/](https://www.gstn.org/about-us/)